Subhajit-Roy-Partho/cadNano/README.md

 # Cadnano2 Docker with GUI Support

 This project provides a Docker container setup for running Cadnano2 v2.2.0 with GUI support on both macOS and Linux systems.
+The Docker image is now available on Docker Hub as `subhajitroy/cadnano`.

 ## Overview